Curcumin

 Curcumin is a bright yellow chemical produced by plants of the Curcuma longa species.
 It is the principal curcuminoid of turmeric (Curcuma longa), a member of the ginger family, Zingiberaceae.
-It is sold as a herbal supplement, cosmetics ingredient, food flavoring, and food coloring.
+It is sold as an herbal supplement, cosmetics ingredient, food flavoring, and food coloring.

-Chemically, curcumin is a diarylheptanoid, belonging to the group of curcuminoids, which are phenolic pigments responsible for the yellow color of turmeric.
+Chemically, curcumin is a polyphenol, more particularly a diarylheptanoid, belonging to the group of curcuminoids, which are phenolic pigments responsible for the yellow color of turmeric.

-Laboratory and clinical research have not confirmed any medical use for curcumin.
+Extensive studies have consistently failed to show any medical value for curcumin.
 It is difficult to study because it is both unstable and poorly bioavailable.
-It is unlikely to produce useful leads for drug development.
+It is unlikely to produce useful leads for drug development as a lead compound.